hiiamboris/red-wiki/Red-System-v2-Wish-List.md

 38. Implement get-word for logic! values.
 [Details] (https://github.com/red/Red/wiki/Logic!-Get-Word).
 See [issue #534] (https://github.com/red/Red/issues/534).

+39. Add binding to external variables.
+It would be nice to check C variables such as errno.

+40. Add a long! (or int64!) type.

+41. Function returns struct! by value (found in some C bindings).

 ## Rejected
 These features will not be incorporated into Red/System V2.